infernojs/eslint-plugin-inferno/docs/rules/require-optimization.md

 # inferno/require-optimization

-� Enforce React components to have a shouldComponentUpdate method.
+📝 Enforce Inferno components to have a shouldComponentUpdate method.

 <!-- end auto-generated rule header -->